leblancfg/leblancfg.github.io/content/rust-sql-formatter.md

 ```

 The idea here is to have a slightly harder example to work with; we'll then

 1. add tests
 2. make it read from a file
-3. make it glob a directory and run in parallel
+3. make it run in parallel

 I feel like that's a good first step to get a feel for the language!